 The Anglo-Saxon era in which Maelmin was founded was in fact a very late chapter in the ancient story of this district that stretches back thousands of years.
 A special Maelmin Heritage Trail has been created in the fields of the plain just off the A697 to the south of the village near the old airfield.
 The trail traces the ancient roots of the area.

-West of Fowberry Tower the River Till enters the broad expanses of Milfield Plain and is joined by the Wooler Water from the south near the edge of Doddington Moor.
+From Chatton the River Till flows north west after passing beneath Weetwood Bridge to enter the broad expanses of Milfield Plain and is joined by the Wooler Water from the south near the edge of Doddington Moor.
 To the north is the actual village of Doddington.

 Doddington village consists of stone houses and farm buildings and is the home to the Doddington Dairy which produces Northumbrian ice cream and cheeses.
 The ruins of a barn or ‘bastle house’ tower, dating from 1584, and overgrown with trees, can be seen near the farm.